 Setting out how running, and sport and physical activity as a whole, can adopt good mental health practice to make activities inclusive, positive and open to everyone.

 A partnership with Mind, the mental health charity which provides expertise around mental health.

 During a one-week period our national digital campaign #RunAndTalk encourages people to run one mile or further and to have a chat with friends, family, colleagues or other runners whilst doing it.
 This can be done at a time and location of their choice or by joining one of the organised runs at an England Athletics affiliated club or RunTogether group.
-This year’s #RunAndTalk week will take place between 9th – 16th October 2023.
+2023's #RunAndTalk week took place 9-16th October.

 To support Mental Health Awareness week in May our national digital campaign, similar to #RunAndTalk, aims to support young people’s mental health through running.
 This campaign was postponed in 2020 due to Covid-19 and will be back in 2023.

 We also support other national campaigns such as Time to Talk Day (February) and World Mental Health Day (October).